 The recording of the data of the children continues very slowly.

 Also, slowly I am aware of the environment.
 Two of the six cloudy neon tubes flicker nervously.
 The cables to the tubes are patched several times and glued with insulating tape.
 Officer Sarang is now sitting in front of a laptop decorated with colorful stickers on the back of the screen.
 The walls of the room are in a bright green.
 In the lower area of the walls, there are water edges, probably from floods.
 Here and there flakes the color from the walls.
 Now I am also smelling the sweet odor.
 This is reminiscent of moist paper.
 Left and right next to the massive office door are small windows.
 Concealed they are with curtains that are more likely fit into the nursery, than in a police office.
 The right curtain is light blue and child-friendly with typical motifs that address boys: rockets, airplanes, UFOs, planets, comets, the moon and stars and an astronaut that hovers in the Space.
 The left curtain is pink and decorated with motifs for girls: Barbie, white unicorns, horses, the sun, the moon and stars, vaults, rainbow, colorful lollipops and sweets.
 The stable but low office door and the tiny windows, creates the impression that it will probably have been the entrance area from the building.

-I’m sitting in the corner to the chambers.
+I’m sitting in the corner beside the chamber.
 On the wall behind me hang various posters.
 The biggest poster symbolizes the different types of trafficking in different scenes presented in the cartoon style.

 In large letters, the headline is “Human Trafficking